olimorris/persisted.nvim/README.md

 ### Autosaving

-By default, the plugin will automatically save a Neovim session to disk when the `VimLeavePre` autocommand is triggered.
+By default, the plugin will automatically save a Neovim session to disk when the `VimLeavePre` event is triggered.
 Autosaving can be turned off by:

 ```lua
 require("persisted").setup({